dominicfreeston/freeston-dot-me/content/cv.md

 ## Personal Projects

 **[The Wallslider](https://www.thewallslider.com)**

-- iOS and Android game built in Godot with a leaderboard powered by a Clojure backend
+iOS and Android retro-inspired game built in Godot with a leaderboard powered by a Clojure backend and Postgres database.

 **[Plottables](https://app.freeston.me/plottables/)**

-- Downloadable unique generative art pieces suitable for a pen plotter, created in Clojure
+Downloadable unique generative art pieces suitable for a pen plotter, created in Clojure with a sprinkle of htmx and hyperscript on the frontend for some progressive enhancement.

 **[Thirty-Five](https://freeston.me/thirty-five/)**

-- Thirty-Five days of Clojure generative art
+Thirty-Five days of Clojure generative art

 ## Education